slatawa/Airflow-Batch-Pipeline-S3-Redshift/README.md

 2. Produce, for each date, the **total number of valid searches** that existed on that date.
 3. Produce, for each date, the **total number of users** who had valid searches on that date.
 4. Given this data, determine which is the **most engaging search.**
-5. What would the email traffic look like if the definition of a valid search is changed from **3 clicks to 2 clicks**?
-6. Report any interesting **trends over the timespan** of the data available.
+5. Report any interesting **trends over the timespan** of the data available.

 **Data Pipeline design**: